Historical racial and ethnic demographics of the United States: Historical trends

+The transatlantic slave trade had its roots prior to the discovery of the Americas.
 By 1471, Portuguese navigators hoping to tap the fabled Saharan gold trade had reconnoitered the West African coast as far as the Niger Delta, and traded European commodities for local crafts as well as slaves, the latter which turned out to be highly lucrative.
-The black population was non-existent to European regions in 1610, but awareness increased rapidly after 1620 when forced slavery of Africans was implemented building the Atlantic slave trade in the 15th century in colonial areas, Caribbean islands which later became parts of the United States.
-By 1490, more than 3,000 slaves a year were transported to Portugal and Spain from Africa African Americans (Blacks) made up almost one-fifth of the United States population in 1790, but their percentage of the total U.S. population declined in almost every U.S. census until 1930.
+By 1490, more than 3,000 slaves a year were transported to Portugal and Spain from Africa.
+Following the Spanish discovery of the New World in 1492, Spanish and Portuguese sailors began transporting enslaved Africans to their new colonies in the Caribbean, marking the start of the transatlantic slave trade.
+The first permanent British settlement in what would become the United States was established at Jamestown, Virginia, in 1607.
+The first African slaves were imported to the colony of Jamestown around the year 1620, marking the beginning of the slave trade in what would become the United States.
+In the period between 1620 and 1866, around 388,000 slaves in total were shipped to British colonies in Northern America.
+African Americans (Blacks) made up almost one-fifth of the United States population in 1790, but following the US abolition of the slave trade in 1808, their percentage of the total U.S. population declined in almost every census until 1930, when they reached a low point of just under 10% of the population.
 From at least 1790 until the start of World War I, the overwhelming majority (around ninety percent) of African Americans lived in the Southern United States.
 In addition, before 1865, the overwhelming majority of African Americans were slaves.
 The Great Migration throughout the 20th century (starting from World War I) resulted in more than six million African Americans leaving the Southern U.S. (especially rural areas) and moving to other parts of the United States (especially to urban areas) due to the greater economic/job opportunities, less anti-black violence/lynchings, and a smaller amount of segregation/discrimination there.
-Due to the Great Migration, many large cities outside of the former Confederacy (such as New York City, Chicago, Detroit, and Cleveland) experienced huge increases in the African American percentage of their total population.
+Due to the Great Migration, many large cities outside of the former Confederacy (such as New York City, Chicago, Philadelphia, Detroit, and Cleveland) experienced huge increases in the African American percentage of their total population.